 The United States Embassy in Khartoum, Sudan remains unable to resume most routine immigrant and nonimmigrant visa services, including for routine B1/B2 applications.
-We will resume routine visa services as soon as possible but are unable to provide a specific date.
 The MRV fee is valid and may be used to schedule an interview appointment in the country where it was purchased within one year of the date of payment.

 Nonimmigrant visas: We are currently processing emergency nonimmigrant visas only.
 If you are applying for one of these visas and have an emergency need to travel, please follow the guidance provided at https://sd.usembassy.gov/visas/expedited-interviews/ to request an appointment.

-Immigrant visas: We are currently processing Immediate Relative visas and very limited Family Preference visas.
+Immigrant visas: We are currently processing Immediate Relative visas and limited Family Preference visas.

 Lost or stolen green card: If your green card was lost or stolen, please reference the instructions on our website.
 If you require an interview for a boarding foil, please send an e-mail to KhartoumNIV@state.gov.